-How does Xero payday filing work?
+How payday filing works in Xero

 Payday filing FAQs

-No. As long as you have a myIR account for your company you can connect to that directly from Xero and authorise payday filing without talking to Inland Revenue (IR).
+No. As long as you have a myIR account for your company, you can connect to that directly from Xero and authorise payday filing without talking to Inland Revenue (IR).

 New companies need to contact IR to register as an employer and get a new myIR account set up.

 If the employer is using a payroll bureau that is not their tax agent for payroll, then there is a need to ‘Grant access’ to the payroll bureau.

 Your payroll filing will work much like GST e-filing in Xero today, a direct connection between payroll in Xero and Inland Revenue, allowing Xero Payroll customers to automatically file pay information after each pay run.

 The great news is there will be no change to the current payroll workflow except there will be less to do at the end of the month.

 This means you'll: